zii-bee/crispy-scraper/README.md

 - Add **longer delays** (`time.sleep(10)`) if Groww rate-limits your requests.

 ## 📌 To-Do
-- [ ] Implement dynamic user-agent rotation to avoid detection
-- [ ] Use `Selenium` for JavaScript-rendered content
+- [ ] Use data for time-series analysis or input to ML model (potential LSTM)
-- [ ] Add logging and better error handling